Clayton Ruby: Early life and education

 Ruby was born in Toronto, Ontario, to Marie (Bochner) and Toronto property developer and publisher Louis W. Ruby.
 Ruby received a Bachelor of Arts degree from York University in 1963.
 He earned a Bachelor of Laws degree from the University of Toronto in 1969, and was called to the bar in 1969.

-In 1971, Ruby was the defense counsel for Brian Dodge, one of the prisoners charged with kidnaping for taking six prison guards hostage during the Kingston Penitentiary riot.
-Ruby told the courtroom in his defense of his client on 17 August 1971: "The motive was different from the ordinary run-of-the-mill event.
+In 1971, Ruby was the defence counsel for Brian Dodge, one of the prisoners charged with kidnaping for taking six prison guards hostage during the Kingston Penitentiary riot.
+Ruby told the courtroom in his defence of his client on 17 August 1971: "The motive was different from the ordinary run-of-the-mill event.
 It was not for profit or for escape, but to try to better the prison system they lived in".
-Later in 1971, Ruby was one of the defense counsel at the trial of the "Kingston 13" charged with a torture-murder session during the Kingston Penitentiary riot again defending Dodge.
+Later in 1971, Ruby was one of the defence counsel at the trial of the "Kingston 13" charged with a torture-murder session during the Kingston Penitentiary riot again defending Dodge.
 About the secret meetings chaired by Justice William Henderson that ended the trial with plea bargains for the accused, Ruby told the media: "I'm rather amazed that anyone should find what occurred at the Kingston trial to be in any way improper or unusual".
 In 1973, he earned a Master of Laws from the University of California, Berkeley.